KenKanekiPro/Rebirth-Git/Categories/communication.md

 ## Communication 💬
-> Let’s talk!
+> Let’s talk !
 Here are some cool sites and tools to help you connect and chat with others, for work or just for fun !

 ## What’s Inside 𖣂